 - Pneumonia - due to problems swallowing leading to aspiration (choking on food)

 - Memory loss (dementia)

-- Changes in behavior – depression
+- Changes in behavior – depression, anxiety, or personality changes

 Your doctor will also likely order blood tests such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and coagulation studies (PT/INR, PTT).
 They will also check your cholesterol levels and screen for diabetes.

 Another important test is an ECG (electrocardiogram), ultrasound of the neck, and ultrasound of the heart (echocardiogram).
 These tests are done to look for conditions that may lead to stroke and could predict the occurrence of another stroke.